 Mindy Charski

-Business journalist, content writer, and ghostwriter currently covering adtech/martech/marketing, banking, personal finance, and small business. ***Content marketing samples available upon request***
+Freelance business journalist, content writer, ghostwriter, and proofreader currently covering adtech/martech/marketing, banking, personal finance, and small business. ***Content marketing samples available upon request***

 info Subjects